rimutaka/posts/elasticquery-write-update/readme.md

 # Migration of Cross-DB Queries and Linked Servers from on-prem MS SQL to Azure ElasticQuery
-#### A practical guide for migrating SELECT, INSERT, UPDATE, DELETE and EXEC statements to ElasticQuery
+#### A practical guide for migrating SELECT, INSERT, UPDATE, DELETE and EXEC statements to ElasticQuery at scale

 This guide is based on experience gained during migration of a real-estate management system with 184 MS SQL databases from on-prem to Azure.
-It focuses on cross-database queries which became the major issue for the migration due to limitation of Azure SQL and Azure ElasticQuery.
+It focuses on cross-database queries which became the major issue for the migration due to limitations of Azure SQL and Azure ElasticQuery.

 On-prem cross-DB query example: